Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Probabilistic sensitivity analysis of Athena

-We see in \Cref{Fig:het-resids} that the magnitude of CEs for HetGP can be very large, whereas for SML the points appear to be a random $\mathcal{N}(0,1)$ sample.
-Far more CEs than we would expect are outside the range $(-1.96,1.96)$: $22 \%$.
-For SML (\Cref{Fig:ml-resids}), $3\%$ of CEs are outside of $(-1.96,1.96)$, just under the expected $5\%$; an improvement over HetGP.
-The coverage plots also show that the Gaussian assumption is more plausible for the SML emulator than HetGP; the empirical overage is close to the expected coverage under SML.
-The HetGP emulator's coverage quickly deviates from the expected coverage, and the empirical coverage is almost always much less than the expected coverage.
+In Figure~\ref{Fig:het-resids} the CEs for HetGP have a distinct pattern when plotted against $x_6$, whereas for SML in Figure~\ref{Fig:sml-resids} the points appear to be closer to a random $\mathcal{N}(0,1)$ sample.
+The coverage plots in Figure~\ref{Fig:coverage} suggest that for both emulators the coverage is reasonably well calibrated.

-\section{Probabilistic Sensitivity Analysis of Athena}
+\section{Probabilistic sensitivity analysis of Athena}

-We will now use the SML emulator to perform efficient PSA on the Athena simulator.
-We want to deduce which of the inputs are the ``driving force'' of the output uncertainty to help us best plan a probability elicitation.
-Since our simulator of interest is stochastic, we utilise the approach of \citet{Marrel2012}, using the posterior mean of the GP as a plug-in estimate for the simulator's expected value.
-Similarly, we use the posterior mean value of the log-variance process as a plug-in estimate.
-The sensitivity analysis we perform will be on the probit-availability scale (the scale the emulator was constructed on).
-We will illustrate the necessary mathematical details here for stochastic PSA.
-Details for the deterministic case can be found in \cite{Oakley04}.
+We now use emulators to perform efficient PSA to deduce which of the inputs are the ``driving force'' of the output uncertainty.
+We also want to understand how much uncertainty is induced by the stochastic nature of Athena.
+The sensitivity analysis we perform is on the probit-availability scale (the scale the emulator was constructed on).
+We use the approach of \citet{Marrel2012} to perform PSA, which we outline below.